tgasla/rl-cloudsimplus/README.md

 > [!NOTE]
 > This command runs all the docker containers in detached mode
-> If you want to use the attached mode try the following command:
+> If you want to use the attached mode, try the following command:

 ```bash
 make run-cpu-attached